Storm Highway by Dan Robinson

 Posted at 11:47AM:

 Currently on semi-standby mode here in Tulsa.
 Should be plenty of lightning here in the next 24 hours - and the upcoming few days may hold some 'sleeper' chase potential worth hanging around for.
 Models also suggest some significant flooding potential here tonight.
 The models are not doing well with medium and long-range forecasts, so I'm not ready to discount the upcoming days just yet.
-I've also been blessed with hooking up with some observer friends here to team up on travel arrangements, which may allow for an extended storm photography expedition more typical of past seasons.
+I've also been blessed with hooking up with some observer friends here to team up on travel arrangements, which may allow for an extended storm chase expedition more typical of past seasons.

 The local Starbucks shops around town have proven to be productive 'working bases' to give my web projects some attention, negating any urgency to return home.
 I'm really liking the laptop-external hard drive-USB mouse/keyboard setup, highly portable and really no different than sitting at my desk in downtown Charleston.